 If necessary, retake your SAT or ACT.
 Ideally, you’ll achieve your target score this time around.
 Again, make sure you’re prepared.

 Finally, you should ask teachers if they’re willing to write recommendation letters for you.
 If you ask them early, your teachers will have more time to think about them, and you may get better recommendations.
-Keep in mind that many teachers will be bombarded by students asking for recommendations during your senior year.
+Keep in mind that many teachers will be bombarded by students asking for recommendations during your senior year, so be sure to ask early!

 Summer Before Senior Year

 In the summer before your senior year, try to finalize your list of colleges.
-Make sure you’re familiar with the application requirements for each school.
+This isn't a hard college application deadline, but doing so will make your life a lot easier in the fall!
+Additionally, make sure you’re familiar with the application requirements for each school.
+That way you'll be ready to start your applications as soon as possible.

 If you still need to take the SAT or ACT to reach your target score, do some intense studying over the summer.